-How do I vote?
+How do I attend and vote?

 You are entitled to attend and participate in the Annual Meeting only if you were a stockholder as of the record date or if you hold a valid proxy for the Annual Meeting.
-We encourage stockholders to vote well before the Annual Meeting, even if you plan to attend the Annual Meeting online.
+We encourage stockholders to vote well before the Annual Meeting, even if you plan to attend the Annual Meeting in person.